 If you are a resident of the European Union, please, keep in mind that this process can affect the delivery time.

-- What is the total transit time?
+- What is a transit time in shipping?

 - Transit time and delivery time: how are these two differ?

 - What is a mileage guideline in the case of transit time?